-The failure of vegetables with underground food parts is so common in my garden I've decided to invest in some volcanic rock dust.
+That said, the failure of vegetables with underground food parts is so common in my garden I've decided to invest in some volcanic rock dust.
 I also thought I should find some clay as its not sold here, and fetch kelp from the beach, for which I have a collecting license.
 I wish I could afford the lab tests, but I also need to trouble shoot from plant growth evidence, the way people have for millennia before the testing was available.
 The beds will have to get a lot more compost and liquid manures or teas containing the minerals and fermented kelp.
 Perhaps the presence of charcoal in the compost will slow down the leaching of minerals.
 If this finally brings success with roots and tubers, I will certainly be writing more about it.

 In the meantime I'm happy to have at